coder/coder/docs/admin/scale.md

 ### A note for Kubernetes users

-When running on Kubernetes on cloud infrastructure (i.e. not bare metal), many operators choose to employ a _cluster_ autoscaler that adds and removes Kubernetes _nodes_ according to load.
+When running on Kubernetes on cloud infrastructure (that is not bare metal), many operators choose to employ a _cluster_ autoscaler that adds and removes Kubernetes _nodes_ according to load.
 Coder can coexist with such cluster autoscalers, but we recommend you take steps to prevent the autoscaler from